-COSMETOLOGY AND ESTHETICS EVENING CLASS SCHEDULE
+COSMETOLOGY, MANICURING, AND ESTHETICS EVENING CLASS SCHEDULE

 EVENING CLASS SCHEDULE Monday - Friday 5:00 p.m 6:30 p.m.
 All students attend theory class 6:30 p.m 6:40 p.m.
 Break 6:40 a.m. - 6:45 p.m.
 Class/clinic transition 6:45 p.m 10:00 p.m.
-Clinic or class as required 4:00 p.m 5:00 p.m.
-Optional make up hours (Tuesday - Friday only)
+Clinic or class as required A schedule of opportunities to make up missed hours will be posted at the time clocks each month

-The Institution is open for evening Cosmetology and Esthetics program student attendance five hours per night, Monday through Friday from 5:00 p.m. to 10:00 p.m., as illustrated above.
-Students must attend on average a minimum of 20 hours per week, and no more than 32 clock hours per week in order to complete the program in accordance with the Institution's Satisfactory Academic Progress Policy.
+The Institution is open for evening Cosmetology, Manicuring, and Esthetics program student attendance five hours per night, Monday through Friday from 5:00 p.m. to 10:00 p.m., as illustrated above.
+Students must attend on average a minimum of 20 hours per week in order to complete the program in accordance with the Institution's Satisfactory Academic Progress Policy.

 The program is clock-hour based; therefore, students complete their program at different intervals, depending on their individual attendance.
 Cosmetology Evening students complete the 1600 clock-hour program in 64 weeks maximum in order to be considered on-time completers.
+Manicuring Evening students complete the 400 clock-hour program in 16 weeks maximum in order to be considered on-time completers.
 Esthetics evening students complete the 600 clock-hour program in 24 weeks maximum in order to be considered on-time completers.

-2018-2019 CLASS START DATES
+2019-2020 CLASS START DATES